hashicorp/terraform-provider-azurerm/website/docs/r/storage_blob.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the storage blob.
+Changing this forces a new resource to be created.

-Must be unique within the storage container the blob is located.
+-> **NOTE:** The `name` must be unique within the Storage Account where the Blob is located.

 * `resource_group_name` - (Required) The name of the resource group in which to create the storage container.
 Changing this forces a new resource to be created.

 * `storage_account_name` - (Required) Specifies the storage account in which to create the storage container.
 Changing this forces a new resource to be created.

 * `storage_container_name` - (Required) The name of the storage container in which this blob should be created.

 * `type` - (Optional) The type of the storage blob to be created.
 One of either `block` or `page`.
 When not copying from an existing blob, this becomes required.

 * `size` - (Optional) Used only for `page` blobs to specify the size in bytes of the blob to be created.
 Must be a multiple of 512.
 Defaults to 0.